crisprVerse/.github/profile/README.md

 ## License

 The ecosystem is released under the MIT license.
-Genentech owns the copyright.
+Genentech Inc. owns the copyright.